giovanniboscu/continuous-section-field/docs/model/csf_local_shear_potential_formulation.md

 -\frac{\partial \sigma_{zz}}{\partial z}.
 ```

-The differential operator therefore appears only at the end of the construction.
-It is the mathematical form obtained by combining two previously stated mechanical requirements: the local longitudinal equilibrium imposed by the Navier stress variation and the assumed law governing how the section transmits that required shear interaction.
+The differential operator therefore appears only at the end of the
+construction, as the mathematical form obtained by combining two
+mechanical statements already made on their own physical grounds: the local
+longitudinal equilibrium imposed by the Navier stress variation, and the
+constitutive-type law governing how the section transmits the required
+shear interaction.

 ---